Skip to content

 Stage 3: Competence-Based Confidence (Traditional Success)

-Stage 4: Identity-Based Confidence (Mastery Level)
+Stage 4: Identity-Based Confidence (Jedi Level)

 Most professionals get stuck in Stage 3, building confidence only on demonstrated competence.
-But the highest achievers operate from Stage 4 - they believe in their capability to develop any skill necessary for their mission.
+But the highest achievers operate from Stage 4 where they believe in their capability to develop any skill necessary for their mission.

 The Islamic Perspective on Identity